WL-Richards/FRC-Driver-Station-Research/docs/ProtocolFindings.md

 <br>

 # Additional Analysis
 The source of these observations are derived from the `FRC_RobotCAP.pcapng` file within this directory
+- Capture Contains:
+  - Enabled/disabled the robot
+  - Connected a Joystick
+  - Restarted RIO
+  - Restarted Robot Code
+  - Sent joystick inputs while enabled to the robot